Documentary note style

 AWELU information about documentary note styles

-As there are different versions of documentary note style, what we present here are the basics of this type of reference style.
+As there are different versions of documentary note style, we here present the basics of this type of reference style to help you see what you need to check with the guidelines of the specific style you have been asked to follow in your writing:

 In-text references